 I am a holistic veterinarian who also writes about pet loss, grief, the human-animal bond, holistic veterinary medicine, and narrative medicine.
-In the picture above, I have just inserted acupuncture needles into a dog during a home visit.
-Although I no longer do house calls, you can find me at Central Animal Hospital in Leominster, Mass, walking my dogs, eating chocolate and/or writing.
+Although I no longer do house calls, I still practice small animal medicine in Central Massachusetts.
+I enjoy walking my dogs, eating chocolate, reading, and writing.

 The Vet Is in at Anchor

 Anna Kaufman at Anchor preempted world rights to The Other Family Doctor by Karen Fine, a memoir about her experiences as a veterinarian.
 It is the first nonfiction title on Anchor’s hardcover list, which is launching next year.
 The publisher said the book, subtitled A Veterinarian’s View of Love, Loss, Mortality, and Mindfulness, was pitched as “All Creatures Great and Small meets Being Mortal.”
 It explores how the author, through her work with her patients and their owners, “comes to better understand humanity, mortality, and the unique role animals play in our lives.”
 Fine was represented by Jennifer Herrera at the David Black Agency.